red-hot poker torch lily kniphofia garden Victoria, Vancouver Island, BC, Pacific Northwest

 photo by SVSeekins

-By Boxing Day the snow was gone.
-I was ecstatic.
-Don’t get me wrong – there is something magical about a White Christmas – – but followed with a Green Boxing Day is perfection!
+By Boxing Day, the snow is gone.
+I’m ecstatic.
+Don’t get me wrong – there is something magical about a White Christmas — but followed by a Green Boxing Day is perfection!

 red hot poker kniphofia garden Victoria, Vancouver Island, BC, Pacific Northwest